Looking for a fresh pick?

 - In-Software Help: There is an in-software help section where you can search for how-to articles and live chat with Mint representatives.

 - FAQs: Mint has an FAQ section answering common questions about the software.

 - Blog: One win for Mint is their blog, which offers tons of financial advice.

 Negative Reviews & Complaints

 For the most part, users really enjoy using Mint and customer reviews are predominantly positive.
-Intuit receives around 70 complaints on the BBB, but none are about Mint.
+Intuit receives a number of complaints on the BBB, but none are about Mint.
 However, there are a few recurring issues:

 - Issues With Bank Connections: Several users experienced issues getting their accounts to connect correctly with Mint, and a few say their bank is not supported by the software at all.
 A few also complain about glitches connecting to online lenders in the bills module, which I also experienced, as well as issues with duplicate transactions.